-The CISM is an intermediate-level, or higher, qualification for those wanting to excel in information risk management and information security management.
+The CISM certification is an intermediate-level, or higher, qualification for those wanting to excel in information risk management and information security management.

 Both certifications require that candidates must have at least five years of relevant experience.
 A CISM candidate must have 5 years of experience, with 3 of those being directly related to information security management.
 The CISA, however, allows partial waivers, often as a result of university education.